 Additional resources (optional dig deeper information)

-Supplies from the activities the youth plan to share.
+Supplies from the activities the youth plan to share

-4-H brochures or flyers for upcoming events or club membership.
+4-H brochures or flyers for upcoming events or club membership

-Professional business cards for Extension staff.
+Professional business cards for Extension staff

 Activity

 Welcome the parents and friends, introduce yourself and your role with Extension, and introduce any additional adult volunteers.
 Introduce 4-H and give a brief overview of the main topics you covered that day.
-Allow the youth to take over the showcase as they prepared in their showcase preparation time.
-When the showcase ends, thank everyone for your time together, give next step information on 4-H activities that are coming up or how to become more involved.
+Allow the youth to take over the showcase that they prepared in their showcase-preparation time.
+When the showcase ends, thank everyone for your time together, give next-step information on 4-H activities that are coming up or how to become more involved.

 Wrap up for the day!

-Do: Again take some time to have the youth share what they have learned with their parents or community members.
+Do: Again, take some time to have the youth share what they have learned with their parents or community members.

 Reflect: What were the youths’ favorite parts?

-Apply: Take pictures of the final drawings, camera obscura and youth sharing and learning.
+Apply: Take pictures of the final drawings, camera obscura, and youth sharing and learning.
 Send the youth home with opportunities to dig deeper and continue learning.
-If a youth was really excited about designing a camera, enable them, provide suggestions, support, and encouragement to keep going!
-If a youth really like the camera obscura remind them that they can do this same activity at home!
+If a youth was really excited about designing a camera, enable them — providing suggestions, support, and encouragement to keep going!
+If a youth really like the camera obscura, remind them that they can do this same activity at home!

-While the day is fresh have the youth fill out evaluations.
-Find out what they liked, what worked well and what did not work well.
-Please share this information so we can make each activity more educational, engaging and successful!
+While the day is fresh, have the youth fill out evaluations.
+Find out what they liked, what worked well, and what did not work well.
+Please share this information so we can make each activity more educational, engaging, and successful!

 References